Ministerial Residency Program: Partners

 About the Ministerial Residency Program

 This program was brought forth from a current Lilly Grant funded initiative: Economic Challenges Facing Future Ministers.
-One of the questions we have asked ourselves is how to lessen the burden of debt on our students so that they can follow their vocation and call to serve the Church as trained, professional ministers?
+One of the questions we have asked ourselves is how to lessen the burden of debt on our students so that they can follow their vocation and call to serve the Church as trained, professional ministers.
 Our answer was to combine our current field education model and expand it to a ministerial residency program.
-Our goal is to create partnerships with parishes and organizations for placements in ministries for a semester or longer, to gain hands on experience and add extra income, lessening the debt burden.
+Our goal is to create partnerships between graduate students and parishes and organizations in order to place students in ministries for a semester or longer.
+This allows students to gain hands on experience and earn extra income to lessen their debt burden.

 How to Become a Partner

 Any church, not-for-profit organization, or school is able to partner with Saint John's School of Theology and Seminary to support students.
 We want these partnerships and placements for students to be successful for your organization and for our student's learning.
 Your parish or organization should take some time to discern what the needs of your community are and find a project or area of ministry a student could fill for a semester, or potentially longer.
 This way, we can match the gifts of our students with your community's needs.
 Go to the Supervisor Page to find out how to set up a position or contact the Director of Field Education and Ministerial Formation, Dr. Barbara Sutton ([email protected]) for more information.

 Identifying Your Community's Future Leaders